Symmetric Multiprocessing

 Another is low power idle.
 It is a firm requirement on many devices that system idle be implemented using a low-power mode with as many interrupts (including periodic timer interrupts) disabled or deferred as is possible.
 If a CPU is in such a state, and on another CPU a thread becomes runnable, the idle CPU has no way to “wake up” to handle the newly-runnable load.

 So where possible, Zephyr SMP architectures should implement an interprocessor interrupt.
-The current framework is very simple: the architecture provides a arch_sched_ipi() call, which when invoked will flag an interrupt on all CPUs (except the current one, though that is allowed behavior) which will then invoke the z_sched_ipi() function implemented in the scheduler.
+The current framework is very simple: the architecture provides at least a arch_sched_broadcast_ipi() call, which when invoked will flag an interrupt on all CPUs (except the current one, though that is allowed behavior).
+If the architecture supports directed IPIs (see CONFIG_ARCH_HAS_DIRECTED_IPIS), then the architecture also provides a arch_sched_directed_ipi() call, which when invoked will flag an interrupt on the specified CPUs.
+When an interrupt is flagged on the CPUs, the z_sched_ipi() function implemented in the scheduler will get invoked on those CPUs.
 The expectation is that these APIs will evolve over time to encompass more functionality (e.g. cross-CPU calls), and that the scheduler-specific calls here will be implemented in terms of a more general framework.

 Note that not all SMP architectures will have a usable IPI mechanism (either missing, or just undocumented/unimplemented).
 In those cases Zephyr provides fallback behavior that is correct, but perhaps suboptimal.